 If you believe you have legitimate reasons to question the validity of a will, you may file a petition to challenge its contents.
 The most ideal time to contest a will is before the administration of the estate occurs.
 However, even when an estate is closed, you can still file a claim against the personal representative or executor.
 Doug Newborn Law Firm, PLLC can offer the legal assistance you need to challenge a will successfully.

 A will may be contested if it does not follow the requirements dictated by state law or if it contains legal errors.
-Our probate lawyer can review a will before you contest it.
+Our probate lawyers can review a will before you contest it.
 This solution will help determine if there are any provisions made to prevent invalid claims.
 Additionally, you can discover if the will contains any stipulations that may make you legally disqualified from inheriting assets should you contest a will and lose.

 A will may still be contested even after probate has been issued, but only within the “statute of limitations” or “limitations period.”
 The length of time relies on whether the probate case is formal or informal.